English & LRC

 Curriculum Impact

-Whilst creating motivated, mature and thoughtful students of English, results are significantly above the national average.
-Due to the structure, delivery and quality of our key stage 4 curriculum, we are able to achieve a P8 score of +0.9, with 9-4 at 93%, 9-5 at 80%, and 9-7 at 43%.
-As a result, a large proportion of our students continue to study English at KS5.
+Whilst creating motivated, mature and thoughtful students of English, results are consistently and significantly above the national average.
+As a result, a large proportion of our students continue to study English Language and Literature at KS5.

 Media Studies